elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * A data structure is a format for accessing, storing, organizing, or structuring data.

-Overall it is a technique of how the data can inter-relate to each other logically or mathematically.
+Overall it is a technique of how data can inter-relate to each other logically or mathematically.

 **The connection between algorithms and data structures is that an algorithm processes data and that data is then stored into a data structure.**
+### Data Type

 ### Abstract Data Types (ADT)
 *
+**ADT gives us the blue print while a data structure tells us how to implement it**

 ### Big-O Notation